 Never would I have guessed the level of upscale eats that lies inside when we pulled in the parking lot.
 Ki Mexico is a foodie lover’s favorite kind of Mexican fare—with a good dose of healthy eating involved as well.
 Owner Rodrigo and his brother (the chef behind the deliciousness) have created a killer menu and fun restaurant.

 Marilynn’s Place brings a new dimension to the term “Brunch.”
-The food is fantastic, they are pet-friendly, offer unlimited libations ($10 buys your wristband to their Bloody Mary bar which also includes mimosas and screwdrivers), and it is the popular spot to be in Shreveport.
+The food is fantastic, the restaurant is pet-friendly, the libations are unlimited (buy the wristband that includes unlimited trips to the Bloody Mary bar which also includes mimosas and screwdrivers), and it is the popular spot to be in Shreveport.

 Shreveport was purely delicious.
 I am glad to have added another flavorful city to my repertoire of Southern arsenal.
 It’s been wonderful learning that another Louisiana city, besides New Orleans, has just as delicious offerings for foodies and families.

-Have you tasted the food in Shreveport and if so, did you have any tasty dishes?
-I would love to hear your restaurant and dish suggestions.
+Have you tasted the food in the Shreveport-Bossier area?
+What were some of your favorite Shreveport restaurants and dishes?
+I would love to hear your suggestions.